rhmaxdotorg/pulsechain-validator/README.md

 - **SERVER_IP_ADDRESS** to your validator server's IP address

-Note: you may get prompted throughout the process to hit [Enter] for OK and continue the process
+Note: you may get prompted throughout the process to hit [Enter] for OK and continue the process at least once, so it's not meant to be a completely unattended install, but it could be depending on your environment setup.

-For example when running Ubuntu on AWS EC2 cloud service, you can expect to hit OK on kernel upgrade notice, [Enter] or "1" to continue Rust install process and so on.

 **If you encounter errors running the script and want to run the script again, use the [Reset the Validator](https://github.com/rhmaxdotorg/pulsechain-validator/blob/main/README.md#reset-validator-script) BEFORE running it over and over again.**